inoxlang/inox/README.md

 <img src="https://avatars.githubusercontent.com/u/122291844?s=200&v=4" alt="a shield"></img>

-Inox is a single-binary platform that will ultimately contain all you need to develop, test, and deploy web apps that are primarily rendered server-side.
+Inox is a single-binary platform that will ultimately contain all you need to develop, test, and deploy web apps.
 Applications are developped using **Inoxlang**, a high-level programming language that deeply integrates with several components:

 - A built-in database that stores data structures (e.g. objects, lists, sets, maps, message threads)
 - An HTTP server with filesystem routing
 - A testing engine supporting virtual filesystems and temporary databases (completely transparent for application code).
 - An in-process container engine: each application runs in a dedicated virtual filesystem, and is subject to permissions. _This is not related to Linux containers._

 Here are a few example files that are part of a basic todo app with accounts and persistence.

 ![image](https://github.com/inoxlang/inox/assets/113632189/baaf934a-011e-4a7e-87a5-04174d81c800)